Contact Us OPENING TIMES Monday to Saturday from

 Crockery: drinking glasses – table glasses – dinner and desert plates – soup bowls - breakfast bowls - teacups - dishes – salad bowl – coffee jug and filter holder – water pitcher – cutlery tray and cutlery – salad servers – lemon squeezer - teapot.

-Linen: Bolsters or pillows – pillow (bolster) cases - sheets – blankets or duvets (except the budget range where the sheets and pillowcases are not included).
+Linen: Bolsters or pillows – pillow (bolster) cases - sheets – blankets or duvets.

-Heating: All the boats are equipped with a forced-air heating system which allows you to heat the interior of the boat for your own comfort, however it will not enable you to maintain a constant temperature.
+Heating: All the boats are equipped with a forced-air heating system (fuel boiler on some boats, hourly rate to pay back) which allows you to heat the interior of the boat for your own comfort, however it will not enable you to maintain a constant temperature.

 The kitchen: You will always have a hob, an oven, a fridge, a sink as well as: a trivet – bread basket – plastic boxes – a tin opener - a bottle opener – a corkscrew – vegetable knife – kitchen knives - a ladle – a skimmer – wooden spoon or spatula – chopping board - saucepans – saucepan lids – frying pan – salad spinner- pressure cooker or stew pot - strainer.